- 1. Cost-effective way to start from 1PCS prototype

 We use high-quality machines for precision CNC milling & turning, precision EDM, precision grinding, and a range of other tools in house, using AC to stabilize the workshop temperature.
 That, combined with the experience and qualifications of our engineers, as well as rigorous inspection of machines and processes, ensures consistent quality even in the most demanding scenarios.

-Precise CNC machining is a process that can be used to produce components with high accuracy and tight tolerance.
+Precision CNC machining is a process that can be used to produce components with high accuracy and tight tolerance.
 It is an automated process that uses computer-aided design (CAD) and computer-aided manufacturing (CAM) to create a digital model of the component to be produced.

-The CNC machine then uses this digital model to produce the component by cutting away material from the surface of a piece of stock material, such as metal or plastic.
+The CNC machines then uses this digital model to produce the component by cutting away material from the surface of a piece of stock material, such as metal or plastic.
 The machine can also drill holes, cut slots, and do other tasks in order to produce complex shapes.

 Precision machining process that machine raw material from a work-piece, while holding tight tolerance and high requirement finishes, to create a precise product. it means machine work-pieces of material into any complex and precise machined parts, so that they can meet the high precesion requirement of drawing specifications.